chillingo117/kauri_cocktails/COCKTAIL_DATA_GUIDE.md

 ## Benefits

-✅ **Single Source of Truth** - Update price once, changes everywhere ✅ **No Copy-Paste Errors** - Can't have different prices in different places ✅ **Easy to Add Content** - New mixer/liqueur available to all spirits instantly ✅ **Smaller File** - Less duplication = easier to read ✅ **Safe Refactoring** - Change common option, all drinks update consistently
+✅ **Single Source of Truth** - Update once, changes everywhere ✅ **No Copy-Paste Errors** - Can't have inconsistent definitions in different places ✅ **Easy to Add Content** - New mixer/liqueur available to all spirits instantly ✅ **Smaller File** - Less duplication = easier to read ✅ **Safe Refactoring** - Change common option, all drinks update consistently ✅ **Self-Documenting** - Each drink carries its own metadata (name, whether it's known, whether it's special) ✅ **No Separate Arrays** - The `namedDrinks` array has been eliminated; UI checks `knownName` directly ✅ **Flexible Overrides** - Each spirit can have different metadata for the same base option (e.g., Gin & Tonic vs Rum & Tonic)

 ## Backup